Flight-Free-UK/flight_free_uk_website/source/posts/family-staycations-in-the-west-country-and-wales.html.markdown

 We live in Wotton Under Edge in the South Cotswolds.
 Bristol is a 30 minute drive and Bath is 40.
 Our nearest railway station is Cam & Dursley, on the Bristol to Gloucester line.
 It is important to us that the Cotswolds are on our doorstep: the big skies and old world charm of **Berkeley Vale** are just a short drive or cycle downhill, **Wiltshire** with its **two World Heritage Sites** and chalky downs officially begins 7 miles away, and the **Mendip Hills** and ethereal beauty of the **Somerset Levels** are well within reach.

 Over the Severn, the **Forest of Dean** is great for family cycling, caves and the wonderful folk culture of the **Dean Heritage Centre** trails and exhibits.
-Just 40 minutes from us is the beautiful **Wye Valley** and my personal place pilgrimage, **Tintern Abbey**.
+Just 40 minutes from us is the beautiful **Wye Valley** and my personal place of pilgrimage, **Tintern Abbey**.

 ![](/images/uploads/family-travel-3.jpg "Exploring CADW Tintern Abbey with props ")